Gary Wisener

 Gary Gayle Wisener (August 24, 1938 – December 7, 2020) was an American football wide receiver in the National Football League for the Dallas Cowboys.
 He also was a member of the Houston Oilers in the American Football League, during their second AFL Championship season.
 He played college football at Baylor University.

-Early years
+Early life

 Wisener attended Fort Smith High School before moving on to Baylor University.

 He became a starter as a senior at left offensive end.
 During the 1960 Southwest Conference Track and Field Championships, he won first place in the javelin competition, while also placing in the broad jump and the high hurdles.

 Professional career

 Dallas Cowboys

 Wisener was selected by the Boston Patriots in the 1960 AFL draft, but instead chose to sign with the NFL's Dallas Cowboys as a free agent.
 In training camp he was limited by a cut heel he suffered while taking a shower.

 He made the team and was a part of the franchise's inaugural season, playing mainly as a backup safety in 10 games (3 starts).
 He was waived on September 5, 1961.